-d) Substantially increase hazards due to a design feature (e.g., sharp curves or
+d) Substantially increase hazards due to a

+- design feature (e.g., sharp curves or

 dangerous intersections) or incompatible

-uses (e.g., farm equipment)? $\boxtimes$
+uses (e.g., farm equipment)? \boxtimes

-The proposed medical marijuana cultivation and processing facility is a permissible facility within the existing Light Industrial district located on and around Little Morongo Road.
-In its current condition, the undeveloped Project property is bordered by the paved alignment of Little Morongo Road to the west and the previously improved but not maintained alignment of Palomar Lane to the north.
+The proposed medical marijuana cultivation facility is a permissible facility within the existing Light Industrial district located on and around Little Morongo Road.
+In its current condition, the undeveloped Project property is bordered by the paved alignment of Little Morongo Road to the west and the unpaved alignment of 15th Avenue to the south.

-To provide proper access to the facility, off-site design and the proposed off-site improvements include street paving on portions of Little Morongo Road and Palomar Lane along the Project's frontage.
+To provide proper access to the facility, off-site design and the proposed off-site improvements include street paving on portions of Little Morongo Road and 15th Avenue along the Project's frontage.
 Circulation design will undergo City and Fire Department review before approval to ensure that the local development standards for roadways, in interior and exterior circulation designs, are met without resulting in traffic safety impacts including hazardous design features.
 The Project will not include sharp curves or dangerous intersections.
 No incompatible uses will result from the proposed Project.
 Impacts are expected to be less than significant.